The Energy Regulation and Markets Review: USA

 FERC regulates the rates, terms and conditions of wholesale sales of electric energy in interstate commerce and the transmission of electric energy in interstate commerce.
 FERC also regulates the rates, terms and conditions of service on natural gas and oil pipelines.
 Entities making sales of FERC-jurisdictional products or services obtain rate approval from FERC.
 FERC rates for electricity transmission and interstate natural gas transportation and storage are typically either cost-based (i.e., based on the costs of providing the product or service, including a reasonable return on equity investment) or market-based (i.e., negotiated or market-determined).
 Rates for petroleum pipeline transportation services may be based on historical and projected costs, and most pipeline rates are adjusted based on changes in a producer price index that measures the average change over time in the selling prices received by US producers for their output (plus a FERC-specified adjustment).
 FERC also regulates entities subject to its jurisdiction with respect to matters that may affect rates, including accounting, record-keeping and reporting, and, with respect to companies regulated under the Federal Power Act, direct issuances of securities and direct and indirect transfers of control over FERC-jurisdictional facilities.

-Under the NGA, FERC is authorised to approve the construction and operation of new (and the abandonment of existing) interstate natural gas pipeline and storage facilities, and LNG import and export terminals.
+Under the NGA, FERC is authorised to approve the construction and operation of new or expanded (and the abandonment of existing) interstate natural gas pipeline and storage facilities, and liquified natural gas (LNG) import and export terminals.
 Owners of natural gas facilities authorised by FERC (but not LNG terminals) may call on a federal power of eminent domain to condemn land on which to site approved facilities.
 As a condition to the construction of new natural gas pipeline and storage facilities, FERC may require natural gas companies, among other things, to conduct an 'open season', during which potential customers may subscribe to transportation or storage capacity on a non-discriminatory basis and existing customers may turn back capacity that may result in the downsizing or elimination of the new facilities.
 In exercising its rate jurisdiction over electricity transmission facilities and oil pipelines, and in conjunction with its open access requirements, FERC has also required open seasons for some or all new or expanded capacity on certain electricity transmission and oil pipeline facilities.

 The PHMSA regulates the safety of most US pipelines and LNG terminals.
 Although it is responsible for enforcement of US laws setting minimum pipeline and LNG safety standards, the PHMSA allows states to assume inspection and enforcement authority if the state has adopted the federal minimum standards into law.